Our updated bylaws can be viewed in full below. A summary of the changes made in January 2021 can be viewed here.

 ARTICLE VII – [Reserved]

-Fiscal Year and Finances
+ARTICLE VIII.
+Fiscal Year and Finances.

 Section 1.
 Fiscal Year.
-CMUA’s fiscal year shall begin on
+CMUA’s fiscal year shall begin on January 1 of each year and shall end on the following December 31.

 Section 2.
 Budget.
 During November and December of each fiscal year the Treasurer, in consultation with the Board of Directors, shall prepare a budget for the upcoming fiscal year.
 The Treasurer shall present the budget at the subsequent Board of Directors meeting for approval.